 We believe that clients and their birthing partners should be active participants in their care and we expect that clients will be responsible for their health and that of their babies.
 Clients should eat a balanced diet, participate in prenatal care and get adequate rest and exercise.
 We believe that parents should acquire knowledge about pregnancy, birth and childcare.
 We are available to answer your questions, but cannot be the only source of your learning about the many aspects of childbearing that are of importance.
 We encourage you to do online reading and have provided an entire page dedicated to resources as well as videos to watch that may be of interest to you.
-There are also many prenatal classes available in the City, with some providing options for online classes too depending on your comfort level during the pandemic.
+There are also many prenatal classes available in the City, with some providing options for online classes too.
 We do not necessarily agree with the information in all of these websites but provide them for your interest.
 We also welcome contributions of resources that you find particularly useful to add to our website.
 We encourage you to discuss your questions or concerns at your prenatal appointments; making a written list is often helpful.

 In order for us to provide you with the best care that we can, it is important that you keep us informed of problems or situations that may affect your care.
 It is important that you be frank and honest with us during your pregnancy and labour, so that we can establish a good rapport and can communicate freely and openly.
 If this is not possible, we can assist you with finding a more compatible caregiver.
 Referrals to community practitioners can be provided.